-A look at the modern dating landscape reveals that something in our attitudes toward commitment have changed.
+A look at the modern dating landscape reveals that something in our attitudes toward commitment has changed.
 Younger men and women seem to be increasingly postponing or avoiding marriage and serious relationships.
-Among those who do commit and marry, roughly half ultimately break that commitment and divorce.
 Casual relationships and structures—from friends-with-benefits and cohabitation to out-of-wedlock births—are more common, too.

 Why do so many people suddenly seem to be commitment-phobic?
-More important, what can be done about it?
-I examined the research for something that might shed some light on the problem, and offer a solution.
+More importantly, what can be done about it?
+I examined the research for something that might shed some light on the problem and offer a solution.

 Research on Relationship Commitment

 A theory of relationship commitment by Carl Rusbult called Interdependency Theory (see Rusbult & Buunk, 1993; Rusbult & Van Lange, 2003) builds off of earlier work on Social Exchange Theory, which I detailed elsewhere.
 This theory also posits that relationships are an exchange of costs and benefits between partners.
 It adds a few concepts to explain long-term relationships and extended commitments.
 Interdependence Theory suggests that individuals commit to a partner to the extent that they are dependent on that partner.
 This dependence is a result of a few factors: